RAWENTERISLIVE/AIPDFChatbot/README.md

+# 🧠 Modular### 🔥 Latest Features
+- **Latest Gemini Models**: `models/gemini-2.5-pro-preview-03-25` (Top Priority), Gemini 2.0 Flash, Latest 1.5 Pro/Flash, and more.
+See `LATEST_MODELS.md` for full list and priorities.
+- **Rate Limit Fallback**: Automatically switches to the next available model if the preferred one is rate-limited.
+Users are notified of fallbacks.
-# 🧠 Modular RAG PDF Chatbot with FastAPI, ChromaDB & Streamlit
+- **Enhanced Precision**: Configurable temperature and advanced parameters.
+PDF Chatbot with FastAPI, ChromaDB & Streamlit

-## 🚀 **NOW WITH LATEST GEMINI MODELS!**
+## 🚀 **NOW WITH LATEST GEMINI MODELS & RATE LIMIT FALLBACK!**
-### ⚡ Featuring Gemini 2.0 Flash, Experimental 1206, and Enhanced Precision
+### ⚡ Featuring Gemini 2.5 Pro Preview, Gemini 2.0 Flash, Experimental 1206, and Enhanced Precision
+### 🚦 Robust handling of API rate limits with automatic model fallback.

 ## 🎥 Watch the Tutorial